apache/trafficserver/doc/admin-guide/monitoring/logging/managing-logs.en.rst

    changes.

-You can fine-tune log file rolling settings for a custom log file in the :ref:`LogObject` specification in :file:`logging.config`.
-The custom log file uses the rolling settings in its :ref:`LogObject`, which override the default settings you specify in Traffic Manager or :file:`records.config` described above.
+You can fine-tune log file rolling settings for a custom log file in the ``log.*`` specification in :file:`logging.config`.
+The custom log file uses the rolling settings provided in the relevant ``log`` function call, which override the default settings you specify in Traffic Manager or :file:`records.config` described above.

 .. _admin-monitoring-logging-host-split: